-- I. Zika virus nucleic acid/PCR tests may be considered medically necessary when: - A. The member is pregnant, AND - 1.
-Had a plausible exposure to Zika virus (e.g., traveled to or lives in an area with transmission or sexual relations with someone who traveled to or lives in an area with transmission), OR - B. +The member is 12 months of age or younger, AND - 1.
-The member's mother had laboratory evidence of Zika virus infection during pregnancy, OR - 2.
-Has symptoms of congenital Zika virus infection, AND - a) The member's mother had a plausible exposure to Zika virus (regardless of mother's Zika virus test results). - II.
-Current evidence does not support Zika virus nucleic acid/PCR tests for all other indications, including, but not limited to: - A. Symptomatic, non-pregnant members, OR - B. Routine pre-conception or prenatal screening.
+- I. Zika virus nucleic acid/PCR tests are considered medically necessary when: - A. The member/enrollee is pregnant, AND - 1.
+Had a plausible exposure to Zika virus (e.g., traveled to or lives in an area with transmission or sexual relations with someone who traveled to or lives in an area with transmission), OR - B. The member/enrollee is 12 months of age or younger, AND - 1.
+The member's/enrollee's mother had laboratory evidence of Zika virus infection during pregnancy, OR - 2.
+Has symptoms of congenital Zika virus infection, AND - a) The member's/enrollee's mother had a plausible exposure to Zika virus (regardless of mother's Zika virus test results).

+- II.
+Current evidence does not support the use of Zika virus nucleic acid/PCR tests for all other indications, including: - A. Symptomatic, non-pregnant members/enrollees - B. Routine pre-conception or prenatal screening